 Management believes that COVID-19 related lockdowns negatively impact Canadian adult-use sales, as many retailers are closed or cannot offer in store shopping.
-As a result, the Company expects that when cannabis retailers are able to recommence regular operations, it will have a positive impact on total Canadian adult-use sales in Canada.
+As a result, the Company expects that when cannabis retailers can recommence regular operations, it will have a positive impact on total Canadian adult-use sales in Canada.